 The U.S. Food and Drug Administration (FDA) has cleared for marketing through the 510(k) process the BRAHMS PCT sensitive KRYPTOR (Brahms USA, Inc., Annapolis, MD), the VIDAS BRAHMS PCT (bioMerieux, Inc., Hazelwood, MO), and the BRAHMS PCT LIA (BRAHMS Diagnostica, LLC, Tracys Landing, MD) quantitative assays to determine the concentration of PCT in serum and plasma.
 These devices utilize different technologies and instruments to obtain results but have a similar indication for use, which is to aid in the assessment of risk progression to severe sepsis and septic shock in critically ill patients on the first day of admission to ICU.
 The devices are intended to be used in conjunction with other laboratory findings and clinical assessments to determine whether an infection is bacterial or viral, thus, potentially avoiding unnecessary use of antibiotics.
 According to the BRAHMS website, PCT levels greater than 2.0 ng/ml on the first day of ICU admission represent a high risk for progression to severe sepsis and/or septic shock, while levels less than 0.5 ng/ml represent a low risk, and levels less than 0.3 ng/ml are below the detection limit of the test and represent a healthy icondition.
 BRAHMS website states that, "PCT levels below 0.5 ng/ml do not exclude an infection, because localized infections (without systemic signs) may also be associated with such low levels.
 As various non-infectious conditions are known to induce PCT as well, PCT levels between 0.5 ng/ml and 2.0 ng/ml should be reviewed carefully to take into account the specific clinical background and conditions(s) of the individual patient.
 PCT should always be interpreted in the clinical context of the patient.
 Therefore, clinicians should use the PCT results in conjunction with other laboratory findings and clinical signs of the patient."
 The first hours of sepsis can not be detected with the BRAHMS PCT LIA assay; however, the BRAHMS PCT Kryptor test is more sensitive and can provide information in less than an hour after a blood sample is drawn.
 The FDA has determined through the 510(k) process that the BRAHMS PCT KRYPTOR test system is substantially equivalent to other inflammatory response markers; thus, the manufacturer was not required to provide the evidence of effectiveness that is necessary to support a premarket approval application.

-An assessment of procalcitonin prepared for the Agency for Healthcare Research and Quality (AHRQ) (Soni, et al., 2012) concluded that procalcitonin guidance reduces antibiotic use when used to discontinue antibiotics in adult intensive care unit patients and to initiate or discontinue antibiotics in patients with respiratory tract infections.
-The authors of the AHRQ assessment identified 18 randomized, controlled trials that addressed five patient populations (Soni, et al., 2012).
-The report found high quality evidence that procalcitonin guidance reduced antibiotic use when used to discontinue antibiotics in adult intensive care unit patients and to initiate or discontinue antibiotics in patients with respiratory tract infections, moderate evidence that this can be accomplished without increasing morbidity and and low quality evidence that this can be accomplished without increasing mortality.
-The report found, by contrast, moderate evidence that procalcitonin-guided intensification of antibiotics in adult intensive care unit patients increases morbidity.
-The report also found moderate evidence from a single good quality study that procalcitonin guidance reduces antibiotic use for suspected early neonatal sepsis, but found insufficient evidence on morbidity and mortality outcomes.
-The report found insufficient evidence to draw conclusions on outcomes of procalcitonin guidance for: (1) fever of unknown source in children 1–36 months of age; and (2) preemptive antibiotics after surgery.
-The authors noted that immunocompromised hosts and other special populations were generally excluded from procalcitonin guidance studies.
+An assessment of procalcitonin prepared for the Agency for Healthcare Research and Quality (AHRQ) (Soni et al, 2012) concluded that PCT guidance reduces antibiotic use when used to discontinue antibiotics in adult intensive care unit patients and to initiate or discontinue antibiotics in patients with respiratory tract infections.
+The authors of the AHRQ assessment identified 18 randomized, controlled trials that addressed 5 patient populations.
+The report found high quality evidence that PCT guidance reduced antibiotic use when used to discontinue antibiotics in adult intensive care unit patients and to initiate or discontinue antibiotics in patients with respiratory tract infections, moderate evidence that this can be accomplished without increasing morbidity and and low quality evidence that this can be accomplished without increasing mortality.
+The report found, by contrast, moderate evidence that PCT-guided intensification of antibiotics in adult intensive care unit patients increases morbidity.
+The report also found moderate evidence from a single good quality study that PCT guidance reduces antibiotic use for suspected early neonatal sepsis, but found insufficient evidence on morbidity and mortality outcomes.
+The report found insufficient evidence to draw conclusions on outcomes of PCT guidance for: (i) fever of unknown source in children 1 to 36 months of age; and (ii) preemptive antibiotics after surgery.
+The authors noted that immunocompromised hosts and other special populations were generally excluded from PCT guidance studies.
 The authors stated, therefore, that findings from this review should not be extrapolated to patients with the following conditions: pregnancy; absolute neutropenia; immunocompromised states; chronic infections, and infections for which prolonged antibiotic therapy is standard of care (e.g., infective endocarditis).
 The authors stated that populations for future research should include immunocompromised patients, patients with other conditions (e.g., pregnancy, cystic fibrosis), and pediatric patients.
-The report stated that future research should compare procalcitonin guidance with antibiotic stewardship programs and to implementation of guidelines.
+The report stated that future research should compare PCTguidance with antibiotic stewardship programs and to implementation of guidelines.
 The report noted that outcomes of high interest for future research are the consequences of reduction in antibiotic use for antibiotic resistance and for adverse events of antibiotic therapy.

 In preterm infants, PCT appears to be reasonably specific, but lacks sensitivity as a marker of sepsis.
 Turner et al (2006) evaluated the role of PCT in detecting nosocomial sepsis in preterm infants, after the onset of clinical symptoms in 100 preterm infants.
 Procalcitonin and C-reactive protein (CRP) levels were measured within 3 days of sepsis work-up events.
 Blood samples were drawn from 36 infants during 85 episodes of sepsis performed between 4 and 66 days of life.
 Of these episodes, 51 (60 %) were not a result of documented sepsis and thereby served as the negative comparison group.
 Median PCT levels were higher in the septic group compared with the non-septic group at the time of the sepsis work-up (2.7 versus 0.5 ng/ml, p = 0.003), at 1 to 24 hours after the sepsis work-up (4.6 versus 0.6 ng/ml, p = 0.003), and at 25 to 48 hours (6.9 versus 2.0 ng/ml, p = 0.016).
 Using high cut-off levels, both PCT (2.3 ng/ml) and CRP (30 mg/l) had high specificity and positive-predictive value (97 %, 91 % and 96 %, 87 %, respectively) but low sensitivity (48 % and 41 %, respectively) for detection of sepsis.